 4. Iterate to get closer to your ideal product

 Now that you’ve got your functioning app, it’s time to ship it to market.
-With Base44, you can publish your app, which will make it accessible to the public via a URL.
+With Base44, you can either publish your app to a public URL, or directly to the Apple App Store or Google Play Store.

 What Are The Benefits of Building An App With AI?